A random variable related to the Hurwitz zeta-function with algebraic parameter: Introduction

 and according to this identity, we define $\mathbb{X}_\alpha(n)$ for $n \in \mathcal{N}(\alpha)$ as

 with the principal values of the roots.
 Laurin\v{c}ikas--Steuding \cite[Theorem 1]{LaurincikasSteuding2005} claimed that the probability measure $P_{\sigma,\alpha,T}$ converges weakly as $T \to\infty$ to the law of the random variable $\zeta(\sigma,\mathbb{X}_\alpha)$ defined as \eqref{eq:10010000}.
 However, it appears that the proof has a serious gap.
-Indeed, they should have used the formula
+They actually used the formula